Feminine beauty ideal: Skin color standards

-The practise of skin whitening is common amongst women in the Middle East, South Asia, and Africa. while sun tanning, indoor tanning and self tanning is common among white women in the Western world.
+The practice of skin whitening is common amongst women in the Middle East, South Asia, and Africa, while sun tanning, indoor tanning and self tanning is common among white women in the Western world.
 In the 21st century, the popularity of tanning has substantially increased among young women in the United States, Australia and China, despite professional advice to avoid tanning due to the risk of skin cancer and photoaging.
 In the 2020s, there has been a 175% increase in self-tanning among Gen Z African Americans.

 The colonization of non-white countries by European migrants sometimes led to the establishment of inter-racial beauty ideals, such as in Dutch Indonesia, where white Dutch male colonists defined beauty standards that ranked Southeast Asian women as more attractive than white women, based on their darker skin and black hair.
 Some studies using Caucasian male subjects from Western countries have identified a preference for women with darker skin, which indicates that there is no innate preference for lighter skin within the Western world.
 Thus, there is a preference for tan-skinned women that is largely specific to Western culture.
-Some studies from Western countries have found that, among young women, those with a tanner skin color have higher self-perceived attractiveness.
+Some studies from Western countries have found that, among young women, those with a more tanned skin color have higher self-perceived attractiveness.